 As a camera builder, your articles and books have been a constant and valuable source of information on what’s out there and how well it works in real life.”Martin Mueller, MSM Design“

-Jon Fauer’s Film and Digital Times is a "sporadical," publishing on paper and online roughly every two months.
+Jon Fauer’s Film and Digital Times is published on paper, online and on iPad roughly every two months.
 Depending on events, introductions and technological breakthroughs, we sometimes combine issues into larger editions.
 Join us for the adventure and subscribe online.
 We talk about products and procedures in practical production—here’s the job at hand: how do we use tools and techniques to get the results we want?

 Film and Digital Times is an inside-the-industry look at the nuts and bolts of high-end prodcution: how-to and how not to, technique and technology, style and strategies, tips and trends for Cinematographers, Directors, Producers, Rental Houses, Manufacturers, Camera Assistants, Camera Operators, Photographers, Videographers, Gaffers, Grips, Students, and Faculty.